 Pacemakers

 The pacemaker works by sending electrical signals to the heart to stimulate contractions and maintain a regular heartbeat.
 It is made up of a small electronic chip, a battery, and wires with electrodes that are connected to the heart (pacemaker leads).
+These components are typically implanted during pacemaker surgery.

 Single-chamber pacemakers